dpareasy/Assignment1/README.md

 ## System limitations ##

 As stated in [Assumptions](#Assumptions), some hypothesis have been made to simplify the development of the simulation.
 First of all, when the battery goes down the robot is automatically spowned in the recarging room instead of searching for the best path which connects it to the recharging site.
 Another limitation is that it is not possible to create any type of environment, indeed the number of rooms is strictly related to the number of corridors, since the main hypothesis made by the author is that the number of rooms is equal for each corridor.
 Moreover, instead of being able to visit both corridors and rooms, the robot is forced to visit corridors if there are no urgent rooms during the reasoning state.
-The reason is that the robot shuold mainly stay on corridors if no argent rooms are detected.
+The reason is that the robot should mainly stay on corridors if no argent rooms are detected.
 This decision is based on the fact that the `urgency` threshold is so low that even from the second iteration of the simulation, all the rooms become `urgent` and the robot starts visiting them.

 ## Possible improvements ##

 The ideas for possible improvements come from the previous section:

-1. An importat improvement, which will make the simulation more realistic, is the implementation a method to bring the robot to the recharging location by following the best path which connects its actual position with the recharging location.
+1. An important improvement, which will makes the simulation more realistic, is the implementation of a method to bring the robot to the recharging location by following the best path which connects its actual position with the recharging location.

 2. As regarding the creation of the map, it could be useful to implement a code which make the user able to create any possible environment.
 Note that the developer chose this solution for simplicity, since it wasn't a requirement of the project.

-2. As already mentioned in [System limitations](#system-limitations) an other improvement could be the implementation of a reasoning system for the decision of the next location to visit if no urgent rooms occurs.
+2. As already mentioned in [System limitations](#system-limitations) an other improvement could be the implementation of a reasoning system for the decision of the next location to visit if no urgent rooms occur.
 This can be achieved by assigning a higher probability to corridors than to rooms, so that the robot is more likely to move through corridors.

 ## Documentation ##